Don’t let hot weather ruin your runs – head out in these best women’s running shorts

 From flowy fits to second-skin designs, this kit will keep you cool and comfy on all distances

 The kit you choose to wear while running can massively help or hinder your speed, comfort and endurance.
-You’ll want to make sure you’re kitted out in a pair of the best running shorts then, especially as summer 2022 keeps throwing heat waves at us left, right and centre.
+You’ll want to make sure you’re kitted out in a pair of the best running shorts, then, especially as summer 2022 keeps throwing heatwaves at us left, right and centre.

 There are a few things to consider when it comes to running shorts.
 When you’re pavement pounding, it’s easy for waistbands to slip down or wiggle around.
-Not only is this incredibly uncomfortable – it also means precious running time is wasted pulling up shorts, messing around with waistbands and just getting generally frustrated.
-The height of the waistband also comes into play – some might prefer a high waistband for a “tucked in” feel, while others might prefer a hip-height waistband.
+Not only is this incredibly uncomfortable, but it also means precious running time is wasted pulling up shorts, messing around with waistbands and just getting generally frustrated.
+The height of the waistband also comes into play” some might prefer a high waistband for a “tucked-in” feel, while others might prefer a hip-height waistband.

 Short length is also important.
-Do you want full coverage or do you prefer baggy shorts that may flash the flesh a little?
+Do you want full coverage or do you prefer baggy shorts that might flash the flesh a little?
 Some baggier styles come with a tighter pair of inner shorts, which offer coverage but disguise the silhouette of your body.
 Pockets are also handy when you’re running – maybe to store a key or coins.
 Some designs now come with a specific phone pocket, which runs down the leg of the shorts.

 Then there’s the fabric – from sweat-wicking and thick to thin, soft and stretchy.
 And finally, colour – black is a safe bet for hiding sweat patches, but there’s a whole array of other colours and designs that we reckon are definitely worth exploring.

-Ultimately, the best pair of running shorts need to be comfortable, fast drying, stylish and offer a good fit while also washing well.
+Ultimately, the best pair of running shorts need to be comfortable, fast-drying, stylish and offer a good fit while also washing well.
 After all, these summer runs can get mighty sweaty!

 Read more: